 There is a one-time New Membership Fee equal to the greater of (i) $0.05 per capita of the resident population of the Member or (ii) one-half (1/2) of one percent (1%) of the prior calendar year’s total electric bills, not to exceed $14,000.
 Also, TCAP members pay a per kWh aggregation fee that is set annually by the Board of Directors.
-Over the last three years the aggregation fee set by the CAPP and STAP Boards has been $0.0013 and $0.0010, respectively.
-The 2012 fee is $0.0011.
+The 2015 fee is $0.00124.
 Funds raised through the aggregation fee are used to: pay attorneys, energy and public relations specialists; develop and provide interactive web portals for members use; maintain web sites; and promote market reforms that would benefit political subdivisions and their residents.

 TCAP members not only enjoy increased yearly savings, but also are able to estimate their budgets with more certainty.
 TCAP has created a unique arrangement that provides some relief from traditional energy pricing in the Texas market, and is the only political subdivision aggregation group to procure power for its members in this manner.
 In addition, members may use TCAP’s experienced legal and energy consultants to evaluate energy purchase options, investigate and resolve billing disputes and switching problems, and provide insights into the complicated deregulated energy market.
 Please see the Benefits of TCAP Membership document for additional details regarding advantages of membership.